 In our testing, it did unblock BBC iPlayer, HBO Now, Amazon Prime Video, and Sling TV.

-IPVanish in China
+Does IPVanish work in China?

 IPVanish users can bypass China’s Great Firewall to access blocked sites like Facebook and Youtube, but there’s one big caveat: you can’t use the IPVanish apps to do so.
 Instead, you must use a third-party OpenVPN app to manually configure a connection for each server you wish to connect to.